glondono/lantz/photos.md

 ## Historic Photographs of the Mill
 Courtesy of Paul Stoneburner.

-{% for image in site.static_files %}
+{% for image in site.photos_historic_mill %}
   {{ image.path }}
 {% endfor %}

-## Photos of the Restoration Process - Providing Support
+# Photos of the Restoration Process - Providing Support
 Railroad ties stacked as cribbing to provide structural support in the basement of the mill while the building is gently raised and leveled with hydraulic jacks.

 ## Photos of the Restoration Process - Rebuilding the South-West Wall